Ciakon/top-down-shooter-if/README.md

 - You can press play

 ### Animations:
-- Animations for player and enemy movement
+- Animations for player and enemy movement, and shooting

 ## links
 https://www.mindmeister.com/map/2622379254